Vertex Map Weight Tool

 With the Weight tool, you can adjust the Weight percentage for the Vertex Map to control edge weighting values.
 Weight Maps are discontinuous one-dimensional Vertex Maps that hold weight percentage values.
 You can use these Vertex Maps to modulate the strength of deformers when you apply the deformers to animated characters, to control the strength of tools when combined with a weight falloff operator, and to control edge creasing for Subdivision Surface geometry.
 When you set a 3D viewport to a Vertex Map shaded mode, Modo shows the weight shading (hot > medium > cold = red > green > blue) in the viewport.

-To use the Weight tool, first select the appropriate map in the Vertex Map list viewport.
+To use the Weight tool, first select the appropriate map in the Vertex Map list.
 Modo applies adjustments only to selected vertices.

 Vertex Map Weight

 Weight: Displays the currently applied percentage.
-You can adjust this interactively by dragging in the 3D Viewport with the tool active to see the effects of the value as you adjust it.
+You can adjust this interactively by clicking and dragging in the 3D viewport with the tool active to see the effects of the value as you adjust it.
 You may also type a Weight value directly in the box and click in the viewport to apply the value to the selected vertices.